17jwk3/ECG_Li/README.md

 ## PCB
-This is a 4 layer PCB board that uses a AD8232 breakout baord for the ECG.
-Future builds will have this on the board as well.
+This is a 4 layer PCB board that uses a AD8232 breakout board for the ECG pickup.
+The schematic, featuring over charge and discharge protection, switches to control: MCU power, 5V (charging) and Battery power.
+Also includes ESD protection for usb type C. The brains is an ESP32-C3-MINI-1-N4.

 <img alt="3D model" src="media/pcb_3d_1.PNG" width="600"/>
 <img alt="4 layers" src="media/pcb_3d_2.PNG" width="600"/>

-The routing, the large space at the bttom is for a Li-po battery
+#PCB layout
 <img alt="Layer 1,2,3,4" src="media/pcb_1.PNG" width="600"/>
 <img alt="Layer 2,3,4" src="media/pcb_2.PNG" width="600"/>
 <img alt="Layer 3,4" src="media/pcb_3.PNG" width="600"/>
 <img alt="Layer 4" src="media/pcb_4.PNG" width="600"/>

-The schematic, featuring over charge and discharge protection, switches to control: MCU power, 5V (charging) and Battery power.
-Also inclused ESD protection for usb type C. The brains is an ESP32-C3-MINI-1-N4.
+#The schematic
 <img alt="Layer 4" src="media/schematic.PNG" width="600"/>

+##Findings, Changes

+I did not not the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originall anticipated.
+Going forward I would choose a chip that does not require "standard" assembly

+With more time I would like to integrate the AD8232 onto the board and overall make the board more compact with a very small lipo battery.

+t been tested but I will be following up on the findings for that as well.

+My first initial thoughts is I may have needed to include a pulldown resistor for the output of the AD8232.

+Overall I would like to make it cleaner, more LEDs for feedback etc.